mesolitica/malaya/docs/README.rst

    Provide pretrained bahasa wikipedia and bahasa news ELMO, with easy interface and visualization.
 -  **Relevancy Analysis**

-   From Dilated Convolutional Neural Network and Self-Attention to build deep relevancy analysis models.
+   From fine-tuning BERT, Dilated Convolutional Neural Network and Self-Attention to build deep relevancy analysis models.
 -  **Sentiment Analysis**

-   From fine-tuning BERT, Attention-Recurrent model, Sparse Tensorflow and Self-Attention to build deep sentiment analysis models.
+   From fine-tuning BERT, Attention-Recurrent model, and Self-Attention to build deep sentiment analysis models.
 -  **Spell Correction**

    Using local Malaysia NLP researches to auto-correct any bahasa words.